barbazul/1kfa/mod_guide_player.md

  * More Power
    * Permanently changing the kind of dice that are rolled when certain Item cards are used
+ * NPC
+   * Non-Player Character (a character controlled by the GM)
  * PC
-   * Player Character (a character controlled by a player other than the GM)
+   * Player Character (a character controlled by a non-GM player)
  * ranged (or "at range")
    * When the details of the fiction put two combatants far enough apart that their handheld weapons could not connect
  * session
-   * The contiguous period of time that you're sitting at the table, playing the game
+   * The contiguous period of time that you're at the table, playing the game
+ * the supply
+   * The area on the table where all the cards and tokens are kept
  * XP
    * "experience point" or "experience points"

+# Components

+`TODO illustration of all components and their names`